costpetrides/Air-pollution-COVID-19-impact/README.md

 --------

-We use open data from [Hellenic Ministry of Environment and Energy](https://ypen.gov.gr/perivallon/poiotita-tis-atmosfairas/dedomena-metriseon-atmosfairikis-rypansis/)
+We use open Air Pollutionopen data from [Hellenic Ministry of Environment and Energy](https://ypen.gov.gr/perivallon/poiotita-tis-atmosfairas/dedomena-metriseon-atmosfairikis-rypansis/)